 Tip 9: Always testing

 Never stop testing!
 It is usually possible to make a better version.
-You should always think as a user and find out what can be further developed, changed or even deleted.
-You can try Google mobile-friendly test tool and check if your site is perfect for Google search.
+You should always think like a user and find out what can be further developed, changed, or even deleted.
+You can try Google’s mobile-friendly tester tool and check if your site is perfect for Google search.

-- Make tests with different mobile devices of different operating systems (Android, Windows, and IOS);
+- Make tests with different moblie devices of different operating systems (Android, Windows, and IOS)

-- Make tests on different screen size devices (tablets, surfaces, and other);
+- Make tests on different screen size devices (tablets, surfaces, and others)

 - Ask your friends or a specialist to test it for you, as they should have a fresh look.

-These tips should help you make your website mobile friendly.
-Do not forget how important it is for you to have satisfied website users – you need to create maximum comfort for users, so that it turns them into a permanent audience.
+These tips should help you make your website mobile-friendly.
+Create maximum comfort for users to turn them into a permanent audience.